 The John Carter Brown Library and COVID-19

-We took this step of closing the Library to the public, staff, and researchers out of an abundance of caution and after careful consideration.
+We took this step of closing the Library to the public, staff, and researchers in mid-March out of an abundance of caution and after careful consideration.
+Those values will continue to guide our decision to reopen the Library as well.
 As state and local governments have now recognized, it makes no sense to risk the exposure of staff members, fellows, their families, and the general public to anyone who may be a vector for the virus.
 This approach is in line with other peer research libraries, including the Massachusetts Historical Society, the Newberry Library, the New-York Historical Society, and several others, with whose directors I have been in regular contact.
 Over the weekend, Brown University also made the decision to close all non-essential centers and departments.

 What can we do in these extraordinary times?
 In addition to practicing all appropriate techniques for diminishing group contact and maximizing personal hygiene, we want you to know that the Library remains open virtually and available to researchers, students, library staff, and the general public through our digital platforms.
 Fortunately, our new and greatly expanded website (jcblibrary.org) is fully functional.
 Please take this opportunity to discover our collection, review our past exhibitions, or connect with our digital collections.